-- Create an "open for business" section to the Town's website with resources for starting or locating a business in Barrington. - Engage with state and regional economic development partners such as the New Hampshire Department of Business and Economic Affairs, New Hampshire Commercial Investment Board of Realtors, Strafford Economic Development Corporation and the Greater Barrington Chamber of Commerce to identify interested businesses and track evolving business needs. - Continue to seek opportunities for public-private partnerships that will promote suitable development in Barrington. - Create an economic development committee to lead economic development initiatives on behalf of the Town.
+- Create an "open for business" section to the Town's website with resources for starting or locating a business in Barrington. - Engage with state and regional economic development partners such as the University of New Hampshire, New Hampshire Department of Business and Economic Affairs, New Hampshire Commercial Investment Board of Realtors, Strafford Economic Development Corporation and the Greater Barrington Chamber of Commerce to identify interested businesses and track evolving business needs. - Create opportunities for businesses in key fields such as IT, agriculture, and services for aging in place. - Continue to seek opportunities for public-private partnerships that will promote suitable development. - Create an economic development committee to lead economic development initiatives on behalf of the Town.